HashMapsData2Value/AlgorandFAQ/README.md

 Thus, Bitcoin has much much much longer transaction finality.
 Even if you could stuff a lot lot more transactions into a Bitcoin block, you are still left with no one being confident that their transaction even having gone through until a significant time later.

 ### How is the transactions per seconds metric decided?
-Put simply, each block needs to be:
+Put simply, in each block round, a block needs to be:
 - proposed,
 - validated
 - shared across the network.